-As part of thisthe 2017 Plan, accident and police reports for the past two years prior were reviewed to identify the major thoroughfares and intersections that are most prone to accidents.
-In particular, during thisthat planning process, some residents identified the intersection of Montebello and Hemion Roads as an intersection of particular concern.
-The police report review showed one accident at that intersection induring the past two years-year period.
-Other intersections examined include included Mile Road at Montebello Road and at Viola Road.
-It iswas not believed that any of the reviewed intersections had abnormally high numbers of accidents over the last two years, prior to 2017.
+As part of the 2017 Plan, accident and police reports for two years prior were reviewed to identify the major thoroughfares and intersections that are most prone to accidents.
+In particular, during that planning process, some residents identified the intersection of Montebello and Hemion Roads as an intersection of particular concern.
+The police report review showed one accident at that intersection during the two-year period.
+Other intersections examined included Mile Road at Montebello Road and at Viola Road.
+It was not believed that any of the reviewed intersections had abnormally high numbers of accidents over the two years, prior to 2017.